mdsebald/cerlc_nif/README.md

 cerlc_nif is slower than Erlang's built in crc32() function but faster than crc calculators built using pure Erlang or Elixir

-cerlc_nif is useful for quickly generating CRC's with little code and no other dependencies.
+cerlc_nif is useful for quickly generating CRC's with little code and few dependencies.

 ### Sources of CRC Definitions
 [Javascript CRC Calculator](http://www.sunshine2k.de/coding/javascript/crc/crc_js.html)